stefanpetrovic/autoconfig/README.md

 ## Auto-linking deployment sets

 This action compares application names with service names, and if they are the same, or similar, deployment set is created.

+## Auto create teams from pteams

+This action goes through all environments, services, applications and components, checks which teams are mentioned and automatically creates them if they are missing.
+It will also create auto-link rules based on pteam tag.